jacobrosenthal/workshop-iot-devfest/readme.md

 ## anotomy of rust program and some workflow

-lets open a terminal and create a new package with `cargo new rust-iot-devfest` and go to that directory with `cd rust-iot-devfest`
+Open a terminal and create a new package with `cargo new rust-iot-devfest` and go to that directory with `cd rust-iot-devfest`

 Now we have a Cargo.toml which defines our project, not unlike a package.json if you're familiar with Node.js, it defines dependencies we're using and other project information:
 ```